 The code contains two function: the request and the response functions.
 To resolve a field, first the request function converts the GraphQL context into a format suitable for the data source.
 Then the data source interacts with some external service, such as a database, a Lambda function, or sends an HTTP request.
 Then the response function gets the result of the data source and converts it into a format suitable for the resolver's result.

-The resolver code is written in a constrained version of Javascript.
+The resolver code is written in a constrained version of JavaScript.
 It supports most of the basics of the language but is only suitable for short scripts.
 For example, it must be synchronous and can't use Promises.
 Moreover, it can't include libraries and its runtime is limited to a few milliseconds.

-For example, to get an item from a DynamoDB table, the request function for the groupById
+For example, to get an item from a DynamoDB table, the request function for the groupById resolver can use the id argument:

 export function request(ctx) {